MarynaShavlak/dev-interview-hub/src/entities/Article/model/services/fetchArticleByIdThunk/README.md

 ```

 ## Conclusion
-The `fetchArticleById` thunk provides a reliable mechanism for fetching article data from the backend using an article ID.
+The `fetchArticleByIdThunk` thunk provides a reliable mechanism for fetching article data from the backend using an article ID.
 It handles the asynchronous API call, processes the response, and manages errors effectively.
 This thunk is essential for components that require dynamic article data retrieval, ensuring a seamless user experience with proper error handling and state management.